-- 1. Institutions are required to include in their annual report and accounts a statement covering the responsibilities of their governing body in relation to corporate governance.
+- Institutions are required to include in their annual report and accounts a statement covering the responsibilities of their governing body in relation to corporate governance.
 This statement is required to indicate how the institution has complied with good practice in this area. - 2.
 It is a condition of the Financial Memorandum with the SFC or the Regional Strategic Body (for assigned colleges) that governing bodies meet the principles of good governance, set out in the 2016 Code of Good Governance for Scotland's Colleges.
 All institutions are required to include a statement in their corporate governance statements confirming compliance with the Scottish Code.
 In line with the principle of comply or explain, an explanation must be provided in the event that the institution's practices are not consistent with particular principles.
-The template to be used for the compliance statement is at Appendix 3(a). - 3.
-The following should be included in the governance statement: - The governance framework of the institution, including information about the committee structure of the Board of Management / Board and the coverage of its work.
-The statement should set out any changes to governance structures required or other governance implications arising from COVID-19. - The operation of the Board of Management / Board, including membership and attendance at meetings, during the period and setting out the impact of COVID-19 on the operation of the Board of Management / Board. - An assessment of corporate governance with reference to compliance with the Scottish Code and explanations of any departures from the Code. - Responsibilities for risk management and internal control systems and for reviewing their effectiveness. - The ongoing process and structures used to identify, evaluate and manage the principal and emerging risks faced. - A statement that the systems have been in place for the year under review and up to the date of approval of the financial statements. - The main features that support regular monitoring, review and assurance.
+The template to be used for the compliance statement is at Appendix 3(A). - 3.
+The following should be included in the governance statement: - The governance framework of the institution, including information about the committee structure of the Board of Management / Board and the coverage of its work. - The operation of the Board of Management / Board, including membership and attendance of individual members at meetings, during the period. - An assessment of corporate governance with reference to compliance with the Scottish Code and explanations of any departures from the Code. - Responsibilities for risk management and internal control systems and for reviewing their effectiveness. - The ongoing process and structures used to identify, evaluate and manage the principal and emerging risks faced. - A statement that the systems have been in place for the year under review and up to the date of approval of the financial statements. - The main features that support regular monitoring, review and assurance. - The process applied in reviewing the effectiveness of the system of risk management and internal control, including explaining what actions have been or are being taken to remedy any significant failings or weaknesses. - In setting out principal risks and uncertainties, colleges should consider the specific risks arising from inflationary pressures, geopolitical issues and Brexit and the steps being taken to mitigate those risks.

-- The process applied in reviewing the effectiveness of the system of risk management and internal control, including explaining what actions have been or are being taken to remedy any significant failings or weaknesses. - In setting out principal risks and uncertainties, colleges should consider the specific risks arising from COVID-19 and Brexit and the steps being taken to mitigate those risks. - Details of any significant lapses of data security. - Confirmation that the institution is a going concern, with supporting assumptions and qualifications as necessary.
+- Details of any significant lapses of data security. - Confirmation that the institution is a going concern, with supporting assumptions and qualifications as necessary.
 This disclosure provides support for the use of the going concern accounting policy and should not be inconsistent with the disclosures regarding going concern either in the annual report and accounts or the auditors' report thereon. - 4.
-Institutions should refer to the Audit Scotland 'Good practice note on improving the quality of college annual report and accounts Governance statements' which is based on a review of the corporate governance statements in the 2017-18 institution accounts.
-Audit Scotland identify key characteristics which make for a high quality corporate governance statement, including: - There should be a single, coherent narrative running through the whole of the annual report and accounts. - The governance statement, wherever possible, should be brief, focused and high level. - The governance statement should be open and transparent and should reflect the specific matters that cause concern to the Board of Management / Board. - Emphasis should be on assessing the effectiveness of the arrangements rather than simply providing an explanation of the arrangements. - Key risks should be identified, the impact analysed and steps taken to mitigate the risk should be reflected in the statement. - The statement should provide understandable information and use precise language that explains issues clearly.
+Institutions should refer to the Audit Scotland 'Good practice note on improving the quality of college annual report and accounts - Governance statements' which is based on a review of the corporate governance statements in the 2017-18 institution accounts.
+Audit Scotland identifies key characteristics which make for a high quality corporate governance statement, including: - There should be a single, coherent narrative running through the whole of the annual report and accounts. - The governance statement, wherever possible, should be brief, focused and high level. - The governance statement should be open and transparent and should reflect the specific matters that cause concern to the Board of Management / Board. - Emphasis should be on assessing the effectiveness of the arrangements rather than simply providing an explanation of the arrangements. - Key risks should be identified, the impact analysed and steps taken to mitigate the risk should be reflected in the statement. - The statement should provide understandable information and use precise language that explains issues clearly.